gogo40/GoGo-resume/resume-en.rst

   The system is written in Python, PHP and Javascript, The platform is completly configurable, reducing the construction cost of  new simulations environments.

-  Currently, this project is in start-up phase in CEI/UFRGS (http://www.inf.ufrgs.br/cei/)
+  Currently, this project is in start-up phase at CEI/UFRGS (http://www.inf.ufrgs.br/cei/)